A guide to using maps to aid your Victorian local history research.

-5. Cityscope (suburban) These provide information about commercial properties such as the names of occupants and owners, sales histories, building names, addresses, and dates of construction.
+5. Cityscope (suburban).
+Provides information about commercial properties such as the names of occupants and owners, sales histories, building names, addresses, and dates of construction.
 Coverage includes areas in Camberwell, Eastern Melbourne, Richmond and South Yarra.

 6. Township, parish or county plans.
 These show the boundaries of each property in the area.
 They mark the first owner/lease-holder to take possession of allotments from the Crown, but do not indicate the names of subsequent owners or lease-holders.
 They also provide more general information about an area.

 7. Other resources.
 Depending on the nature of your research, you might also consider looking at a variety of other resources, such as directories, topographic maps, gazetteers or the historical plans collection.

 Beginning in 1895, the Melbourne and Metropolitan Board of Works (MMBW) produced several series of maps of Melbourne and her suburbs.
 The Library holds an extensive collection of MMBW plans.